MemTorch: An Open-source Simulation Framework for Memristive Deep Learning Systems: Algorithms and Models

 \subsubsection{Memristor crossbar tuning}

-The total current of each column in an ideal memristive crossbar is linearly proportional to the output elements of the VMM resultant matrix.
-Consequently, after each DNN layer's weights are programmed into a crossbar, linear regression can be used to correlate the output current of each column with any desired output to determine $K$ for the crossbar, given a randomly generated input matrix that is sufficiently large.
+The total current of each column in an ideal memristive crossbar is linearly proportional to the output elements of the \ac{VMM} resultant vector.
+Consequently, after each \ac{DNN} layer's weights are programmed into a crossbar or group of tiles, linear regression can be used to correlate the output current of each column with any desired output to determine $K$ for the crossbar or group of tiles, given a randomly generated input matrix that is sufficiently large.
 On account of device-device variations and device failures, further tuning is often required to recover accuracy loss and mitigate variances between intended and actual device conductance values.
 Tuning methods can either be used pre-programming~\cite{Zhang:2019:HSM:3287624.3287707}, to improve robustness and reduce susceptibility to error, or post-programming by retraining device-specific conductance values~\cite{2019arXiv190810017M}.